During pregnancy, your body is going through some incredible — and sometimes unbelievable — changes.

 While pregnancy melasma isn't dangerous, some people may simply not like how it looks and might want to find ways to cover it up, which is totally understandable.

-You should always seek professional medical advice when treating melasma while pregnant and our local Software doctors can advise you on a pregnancy-safe formula that targets this condition without ingredients that are potentially harmful to the baby, including vitamin A derivatives like retinoids and retinol.
+You should always seek professional medical advice when treating melasma while pregnant and Software's local practitioners can advise you on a pregnancy-safe formula that targets this condition without ingredients that are potentially harmful to the baby, including vitamin A derivatives like retinoids and retinol.